What’s Wrong With Asking the Question?

 A conspiracy theorist is a person who believes that a covert but influential organization did or will do something harmful and unlawful.
 Usually, and as far as conspiracy theorists are concerned, the government or well-funded group played a role in the event.

 Whether you call it National Security or Conspiracy is irrelevant.
 The truth is that this situation is evidence that demonstrates that powerful people have devised covert plans to do something harmful or unlawful.
-However, in order to see that situation for what it is, we had to remove the emotional bias and evaluate it through simplicity.
+However, to see that situation for what it is, we had to remove the emotional bias and evaluate it through simplicity.

 - Question: How does this happen?